classical music funding & bursaries

 Individuals aged 25 and below who are in need of funds to further their participation in, study or practice of music (Next: 1 February 2026)

-Modest grants (up to £500) to advance the artistic taste of the public in music (Next: 1 February 2026)
+Up to £500) to advance the artistic taste of the public in music (Next: 1 February 2026)

 Up to £250 for charities that provide musical activities for the elderly community in need (Next: 30 April 2026)